Jessicavazm/JessicaVaz_T2A1-A/README.md

 # Project - workbook (t2) Part A
 Submit a day or two days before to check for Turnitin.

-# Q1 - mark 6
+# Q1
-Describe the architecture of a typical API project, such as a Flask application.
 The typical architecture of an API is designed to handle http requests such as get, post, patch and delete.
-Flask is lightweight yet powerful Python based framework that depends on Werkzeug(WSGI library), Jinja(for rendering the pages on server) and Click(for Flask commands lines and custom commands).
-All dependencies are installed automatically when you instal Flask. <br>
+Flask is lightweight yet powerful Python based framework that depends on Werkzeug (WSGI library), Jinja (for rendering the pages on server) and Click (for Flask commands lines and custom commands).
+All dependencies are installed automatically when you instal Flask.

 - The typical architecture of an API project starts with creating our directory folder, following by creating a virtual environment and activating it.

 - Requirements.txt file contains required packages to connect API to database, make data available and readable between applications.
 Bellow is an example of a list of required packages and it's functionalities.
-    - Psycopg2 = works as the driver to link flask to database
+    - Psycopg2 = works as the driver to link flask to database.
-    - Marshmallow = it helps flask to read data from/to database
+    - Marshmallow = it helps flask to read data from/ to database.
     - Marshmallow_sqlalchemy = extension that facilitates integration between marshmallow and sqlalchemy, it generates schemas based on sqlalchemy models that is used for data serialization/deserialization.
-    - Flask_bcrypt = Used for handling sensitive data and password encryption
+    - Flask_bcrypt = Used for handling sensitive data and password encryption.
     - Flask_jwt_extended = Used for authentication methods, token creation.

 ![Example of requirements.txt file](./screenshots/requirements.txt.png)